andrew/ultimate-awesome/README.md

 - [developer-portfolio-homepages](https://github.com/fu4303/developer-portfolio-homepages) - 👩‍🎤🚧 WIP 🚧 A collection of portfolio homepages for GitHub users I have found very helpful for various things.
 From creative, to blog articles to coding structure.
 - [Manipuri-NLP](https://github.com/galax19ksh/Manipuri-NLP) - A comprehensive overview of research regarding Natural Language Processing (NLP) of Manipuri language.
 - [awesomeai](https://github.com/generalistcodes/awesomeai) - Curated list of Awesome AI Apps and Projects(Open Source and Non Open Source).
+- [free-computer-architecture-resources](https://github.com/getvmio/free-computer-architecture-resources) - Computer Architecture Free Resources | This repo collects 18 of free resources for Computer Architecture. 🏗️ Uncover the foundations of computing with our Computer Architecture Blueprint repository!
+Featuring an extensive collection of free resources, courses, and an online Playground, this is yo.
 - [free-devops-resources](https://github.com/getvmio/free-devops-resources) - DevOps Free Resources | This repo collects 11 of free resources for DevOps. 🔄 Streamline your development and operations with our DevOps Dojo repository!
 Offering a comprehensive collection of free DevOps resources and an online Playground, this is your training ground for mastering the practices.
-- [free-python-resources](https://github.com/getvmio/free-python-resources) - Python Free Resources | This repo collects 177 of free resources for Python. 🐍 Slither into the world of Python with our Python Playground repository!
-Discover the best free Python courses and resources to master this versatile language.
-Whether you're a beginner or looking to level up your skill.
+- [free-operating-system-resources](https://github.com/getvmio/free-operating-system-resources) - Operating System Free Resources | This repo collects 36 of free resources for Operating System. 🖥️ Delve into the core of computing with our OS Kernel repository!
+Offering a comprehensive collection of free resources on operating systems and an interactive online playground, this is your lab for .
 - [resources](https://github.com/giorgenes/resources) - A curated list of resources collected in my 20+ years of experience as a software engineer and indiehacker.
 - [good-to-read](https://github.com/git-hulk/good-to-read) - The Awesome Article I Have Read.
 - [awesome-mcp-servers](https://github.com/habitoai/awesome-mcp-servers) - A curated list of Model Context Protocol (MCP) servers and tools.
 Discover and explore various MCP implementations that enable AI models to connect with external data sources and tools.